Soulless is the first book I ever got published. It is NOT the first book I wrote.

 - 7 Best Things Said About Soulless Before It Was Released

-The Soulless limited edition case wrapped hardcover from Subterranean was voted the fan favorite over all cover as of 2016 (prior to the illustrated edition and all the novellas).
+The Soulless limited edition case wrapped hardcover from Subterranean was voted the fan favorite cover as of 2016 (prior to the illustrated edition and all the novellas).

 I Am, Indeed says of the Soulless audiobook: